tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ## Tuples

 Tuples are similar to lists, providing a way to store several values in a single value.
-Tuples are used when the number of values you want to combine is known, and its type depends on how many components it has along with the type of the componenets.
+Tuples are used when the number of values you want to combine is known, and its type depends on how many components it has along with the type of the components.
-They are denoted with parantheses around a comma separated list of values.
+They are denoted with parentheses around a comma separated list of values.

-Unlike lists, tuples do not have to be homogenous, meaning that they can contain several types.
+Unlike lists, tuples do not have to be homogeneous, meaning that they can contain several types.

 ```haskell
 > --List of tuples of the same type